 Graduating Students / New Alumni

 Students will maintain access to email, calendar, and collaboration tools as long as the student is listed as Active in Program.
-Upon graduation, the graduating student will maintain access to his/her umich.edu email, calendar, and collaboration tools for life.
+Upon graduation, the graduating student will maintain access to his/her umich.edu email, calendar, and collaboration tools.
 Moving from the student sub-org to the alumni sub-org could cause the activation of ads in the Core Apps.
 (Google does not currently have the capability to deliver ads to a specific sub-org.
 However, the terms of our agreement with Google stipulate that should they provide that capability at some point then alumni would see ads in the Core Apps.)

 At the current time, alumni who graduated prior to December 2011 have not received a umich.edu email, calendar, and collaboration tools.
 If a pre-December 2011 alumnus receives services based on employment at the university and then leaves that job, the alumnus retains services.
 Units should work with the individual as part of rolloff procedures to have document ownership transferred to another account, preferably a shared account.